tbroadley/spellchecker-cli/README.md

 ```
 $ npm install --global spellchecker-cli

+or

+$ yarn global add spellchecker-cli
 ```

 If you want to run Spellchecker CLI in a Git hook or in a CI environment, it's better to add it as a development dependency of your application:

 ```
 $ npm install --save-dev spellchecker-cli

+or

+$ yarn add --dev spellchecker-cli
 ```

 ## Usage